noeperez/indires_navigation/rrt_planners/README.md

 * **robot_base_frame**.
 TF frame of the robot base.
 Usually "base_link".
 * **robot_odom_frame**.
 TF frame of the robot odometry.
 Usually "odom".
 * **robot_pc_sensor_frame**.
 TF frame of the sensor that is publishing the point cloud.
+* **features_name**.
+String that would be used as a prefix to look for the parameters required by the navigation_features_3d in the parameter server since it is used here for traversability analysis.

 The upo_rrt_planners library uses nearest neighbor data structures through the FLANN library.
 See: M. Muja and D.G.
 Lowe, "Fast Approximate Nearest Neighbors with Automatic Algorithm Configuration", in International Conference on Computer Vision Theory and Applications (VISAPP'09), 2009. http://people.cs.ubc.ca/~mariusm/index.php/FLANN/FLANN